 When a parent’s physical custody of a child has been removed by the State, it is public policy of the court and the Department of Children and Families to establish a plan for reunification of the parent and child.
 However, in recent developments, it has been seen that the implementations of these plans in proceedings involving modification of parenting plans and timesharing, conflict between the courts around the State.
-Therefore, your Pensacola Child Custody Attorney has provided some information regarding the recent discrepancies in court rulings regarding reestablishing timesharing rights to a parent.
+Therefore, your attorney has provided some information regarding the recent discrepancies in court rulings regarding reestablishing timesharing rights to a parent.

 Most recently, the 5th District Court of Appeals approached the issue.
 The specific question presented is if a court is required to implement a reunification plan when a modification to an existing parenting plan has occurred, limiting or eliminating a parent’s timesharing.
 C.N. v.
 I.G.C.
 (Fla.
 5th DCA 2020).
 In C.N. v.
 I.G.C. the court held a modification was necessary “in light of a substantial, material, and permanent change in circumstances” which resulted in providing primary custody to the Father, and reduced the Mother’s visitation by two thirds.
 The Mother sought an appeal claiming the modification to be invalid and the court failed to implement a reunification plan.
 The court held that Florida Statute 61.13(3) regarding modification of parenting plans does not require the court to provide a plan for the mother to implement to reestablish her timesharing rights.
 Further, the court refused to encroach on legislative power and modify the statute to imply such steps be required of the courts.